tari-labs/tari-university/src/cryptography/musig-schnorr-sig-scheme/The_MuSig_Schnorr_Signature_Scheme.md

 where $$ \tilde{X} = \prod_{i=1}^{n}X_{i} $$

-is the product of individual public keys, and a partial signature
+is the product of individual public The partial signature is then given by

 $$
 s_{i} = r_{i}+cx_{i}